 01633 748 316

-The role of Monmouthshire Business and Enterprise is to sustain and grow businesses in the county through the provision of business support services whilst also enabling access to finance; mentoring and coaching; public sector procurement opportunities and reducing regulatory burdens.
+The role of Monmouthshire Business and Enterprise is to sustain and grow businesses in the county through the provision of business support services whilst also enabling access to finance, mentoring, coaching and public sector procurement opportunities.

 Detailed below are priority growth sectors which we feel have the greatest growth potential for our county given the need to future proof our traditional sectors of agriculture, recreation, food and tourism.
 We also have an aspiration to develop a ‘Smart Monmouthshire’ by capitalising on our digital connectivity and unlocking the commercial potential of on line activity and new technologies.